 The candidate must bring a completed topic form into the exam room.
-This can be completed by a person other than the candidate, as written skills are not assessed in these exams.
-The form can be created by the candidate or downloaded from the Trinity website.
+(This can be completed by a person other than the candidate, as written skills are not assessed in these exams.)

-The topic form (see pages 12, 22 and 32) is very helpful for the candidate, both in preparing the topic and in the exam room.
+The topic form (see pages 14, 24 and 34) is very helpful for the candidate, both in preparing the topic and in the exam room.

-They should:
+They can:

-- > divide the topic into the four/five/six points that they want to talk about - make sure there is enough to talk about for up to five minutes - indicate the language functions, grammar and lexis they are going to use.
+- divide the topic into the four/five/six points that they want to talk about - make sure there is enough to talk about for up to five minutes - indicate the language functions, grammar and lexis they are going to use.